Employee Benefits Payroll Tax Administration Resources

 Resources for Administering Employee Benefits and Payroll Taxes

-Benefits administrators are often tasked with calculating payroll taxes for employees in their organizations.
-Therefore, having access to the most up-to-date payroll tax information, payroll tax calculators, and other resources is vital to success in this role.
-For this reason, we have decided to compile a central place where one can find this information from leading sources.
-Use the below resources to better manage employee benefits administration and payroll at your organization.
+Benefits administrators are often tasked with calculating payroll taxes for employees.
+This means having access to the most up-to-date payroll tax information, payroll tax calculators, and other resources that can help you better manage employee benefits administration and payroll at your organization.
+These resources can help.